What is a Mode-S transponder?

 The limitations of Mode-S.

-Mode-S transponders do not contain a GPS position, because of this, it is referred to as a bearing-less target.
-This is unlike modern EC device like PilotAware, FLARM and ADS-B which contain a GPS position and we refer to a 3D traffic.
+Mode-S transponders do not contain a GPS position, because of this, when detected it is referred to as a bearing-less target.
+This is unlike modern EC device like PilotAware, FLARM and ADS-B which contain a GPS position which is referred to referred to as 3D traffic.
 Also, Mode-S only transmits (at 1090MHz) when interrogated by a ground radar signal or an aircraft's TCAS System.
-This is key to understand because if the transponder is not being interrogated, it will not transmit.
-This can happen at low levels and/or in remote areas.
+This is key to the understanding of the operation of Mode-S because if the transponder is not being interrogated, it will not transmit.
+This lack of response can happen at low levels and/or in remote areas.

 How PilotAware detects and processes Mode-S.

-Because Mode-S doesn't contain a position, PilotAware uses signal processing algorithms that take the ICAO, signal strength and rate of change to work out an approximate relative distance.
-This is relative distance is then passed onto navigation applications to display.
+Because Mode-S doesn't contain a GPS derived position, PilotAware uses signal processing algorithms that take the ICAO, signal strength and rate of change of power received to work out a distance relative to configurable parameters.
+This relative distance is then passed onto navigation applications along with the absolute vertical separation to display.
+The vertical separation will be within the accuracy of the target aircrafts encoder which is usually +\- 100ft.

 PilotAware gives you the option to configure the sensitivity and filter out unnecessary aircraft.